 As to suffrage, which I do not intend to discuss in any way, I think that the wiser heads among the colored people have discouraged any attempt to intermeddle in politics and that the colored race has lost nothing but gained much by abstaining from doing so against the wishes of the white people, notwithstanding the decision of the United States Supreme Court that the “Grandfather Clause” is void.

-Forsyth County’s new Confederate monument had been unveiled in Winston, North Carolina, on October 3, 1905.
-The guest speaker that day was the Honorable Alfred Moore Waddell, Mayor of Wilmington, North Carolina, who said, “I thank God that monuments to the Confederate soldier are rapidly multiplying in the land.”
+Forsyth County’s new Confederate monument had been unveiled in Winston (now Winston-Salem), North Carolina, on October 3, 1905.
+The guest speaker that day was the Honorable Alfred Moore Waddell, Mayor of Wilmington, North Carolina.
+And he said, “I thank God that monuments to the Confederate soldier are rapidly multiplying in the land.”